The fourth and final method is to use the

 to verify the configuration before attempting to run it as a service.

-The first time Hudson starts up, it will create its configuration
+The first time JBoss starts up, it will create its configuration files within the current user's home directory.

-when running as a service versus when running in a console window.
+Note that this will most likely be a different location when running as a service versus when running in a console window.

-Congratulations.
-Your application should now be up and running.
+Congratulations, your application should now be up and running.

-If you did have any problems, please take a look at the
+If you have any problems, please take a look at the Troubleshooting section for help with tracking down the problem.